 We aim to meet the individual needs of all our children through quality first teaching, to identify additional needs early and offer a range of intervention programmes targeted to meet the additional needs of the individual and groups.
-Our intention is that every child, whether they have special educational needs and disability or not, reaches their full potential and our curriculum is well thought through in every area so that our implementation has maximum impact for every learner.
 We ensure children's additional needs are met through the Graduated Approach, which included the Assess, Plan, Do, Review Cycle (APDR).
-This may include interventions, strategies or resources used to ensure the best possible learning opportunities for the pupil.